Skip to main content

 Explanation

-This rule will show the app/form only when the visitor is coming from a specific URL.
+This rule will show the campaign form only when the visitor is coming from a specific URL via referral.

 Visitor's First Page View